reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Chapter and section headers are created by underlining the section title with one of the below punctuation characters.
-This must be EXACTLY as long as the text line or there will be a Github error message.
+This must be EXACTLY as long as the text line or there will be a Github error message, "Process completed with exit code 1."
+In the **documentation_warnings.log** there will be a line number and the message, "WARNING: Title underline too short."
+Or too long.

 The chapter title has the asterics above and below to make it stand out.
 This isn't necessary but it has